OXID-eSales/developer_documentation/update/eshop_from_65_to_7/install_smarty_engine.rst

       "oxid-esales/oxideshop-demodata-ce":"v8.0.0",
       ....

 #.
-Remove all occurrences of Oxid eShop metapackages (:code:`oxideshop-metapackage-*`) from this list, as their requirements are already included.
+Remove all occurrences of OXID eShop metapackages (:code:`oxideshop-metapackage-*`) from this list, as their requirements are already included.
 #.
 Replace the :code:`"require": { ...}` section in your root :file:`composer.json` file with this content.
 #.
 Backup your current :file:`composer.lock` file.
 #.
 Run composer update: